canweriotnow/octopress/source/_posts/2013-03-11-confessions-of-a-job-destroyer.markdown

 This, gentle reader, is where I make the argument for a [basic income](http://en.wikipedia.org/wiki/Basic_income).
 It's just common sense as the amount of socially necessary labor decreases with each passing year.
 How could we fund such a sweeping change to economic policy?
 Well, first let's get back to basic principles: as programmers, we want to eliminate work.
 So let's penalize those damn pesky job creators with a progressive taxation scheme.
 Let's get back to America's halcyon days of progressive taxation, the 1950's that conservatives laud so dearly, and raise the top marginal tax rate back to 91%.
 Then we could afford a basic income, with single-payer health care for afters.

 I'm a job destroyer, and I love what I do.
 Now if only we had a [rational economy](http://michaelochurch.wordpress.com/2012/12/19/the-call-for-rational-economy/), I could stop having mixed feelings about the net effect of my work.

+## Update 2013-03-13

+There's some pretty lively discussion of this post beyond the comments here, both on [Hacker News](https://news.ycombinator.com/item?id=5359458) and on [Reddit](http://www.reddit.com/r/programming/comments/1a50zz/confessions_of_a_job_destroyer/).
+I recommend checking out those discussions as well.